TEDxNTUA/tedxntua2019/docs/contributing.md

 1. [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliance.
 1. Docstrings everywhere :)

+*RECOMMENDED:* To enforce Pylint checking right before each commit, then copy the `etc/pre-commit` file to `.git/hooks/pre-commit`.
+This uses the `git-pylint-commit-hook` module that is included in the dev-dependencies.

 Rules are meant to be broken though, so if you disagree when Pylint complains about something, feel free to edit the [pylintrc](../pylintrc) configuration accordingly.

 ### Testing